 Chateau Beau-Sejour Becot Vineyards, Terroir, Grapes, Winemaking

-The Beau-Sejour Becot vineyard is planted to 73% Merlot, 21% Cabernet Franc and 6% Cabernet Sauvignon.
-This shows a slight increase in the amount of Cabernet Franc and a decrease in the Merlot planted in their vineyard.
 On average the vines are close to 45 years of age.
 But they have old vines as well.
-In fact, some of their oldest Merlot vines date back 70 years The Right Bank vineyard is planted to a vine density of 6,200 vines per hectare.
+In fact, some of their oldest Merlot vines date back almost 75 years.
+The Right Bank vineyard is planted to a vine density of 6,600 vines per hectare.
+Although new plantings are taking place at higher levels of density at 7,200 vines per hectare.

-Serving and Decanting Chateau Beau-Sejour Becot with Wine, Food and Pairing Tips
+Serving Chateau Beau-Sejour Becot with Wine, and Food Pairing Tips

 Château Beau-Séjour Bécot Wine Tasting Notes